baseboxorg/community-node/sr_application/application.md

 $237,600	  	. . .
 July 1 - December 31 Production level II
 10,240 TRX  	. . .
 Promotional contest
 20,000 TRX		. . .
 Colradi task bonus
-500,000 TRX		. . .
+$30,000	. . .
 Jason Neely salary from June 27 - December 31 (2.6%)
 ?
 TRX				. . .
 Other Contests and Promotions

-$241,720 + 520,000 TRX = Total Expenses from June 27 - December 31 2018
+$271,720 + 20,000 TRX = Total Expenses from June 27 - December 31 2018

 Salaries are per annum maximums from June 27 - December 31 and will be based on the percentage of block participation.*

-Jason Neely < 500,000 TRX (2.6% gross revenue) paid at the rate of 2 TRX per block until max payout is reached, and contingent upon the following expectations having been met:
+Jason Neely < $30,000 (2.2% gross revenue) paid at the rate of 2 TRX per block until max payout is reached, and contingent upon the following expectations having been met:
  ^ Able to meet technical requirements of Super Representative node
  ^ Able to meet organization requirements of Super Representative node
  ^ Continued operation of Super Representative node